MediaComem/comem-masrad-dfa/subjects/angular/README.md

 You might need the actual [event object][dom-event] to get some data out of it (for example, the click coordinates).

-Let's update `onTitleClicked()` in `src/app/app.component.ts` to accept an event parameter and log it:
+Let's update `onTitleClicked()` in `src/app/app.component.ts` so it requires an event parameter and log it:

 ```ts
 export class AppComponent {